Get debt relief now. We've helped 205 clients find attorneys today.

 It doesn’t matter if you work for a government agency or a private company.
 The law applies to both.

-Protection Is Limited When You are Seeking New Employment
+Protection Limited When Seeking New Employment

-Government Employers May Not Refuse to Hire You
+Government Employers Can't Refuse to Hire You

 Like the prohibitions against termination and discrimination, a government employer cannot refuse to hire you, or any person associated with you, solely because you have filed for bankruptcy, you had been insolvent before receiving a discharge in bankruptcy, or you have not paid a debt that is dischargeable in your bankruptcy or has been discharged in bankruptcy.

-Private Employers May Refuse to Hire You
+Private Employers Can Refuse to Hire You

-Many private employers require credit or background checks prior to hiring.
-Your bankruptcy will likely show up in these reports and a private employer can refuse to hire you because you have filed for bankruptcy, even if that is the only reason they are refusing to hire you.
+Private employers can deny you employment based on your bankruptcy filing.
+Many private employers require credit or background checks before hiring, and your bankruptcy would likely appear in these reports.
+A private employer can refuse to hire you because you have filed for bankruptcy, even if that is the only reason for the refusal.

-No Bankruptcy Discrimination in Government Issued Licenses
+No Bankruptcy Discrimination in Government-Issued Licenses

-• the person filed for bankruptcy
+• filed for bankruptcy

 • was insolvent before the bankruptcy discharge, or

-As a practical matter, in most instances, your current employer will not find out that you have filed for bankruptcy unless you owe your employer money and have to list your employer as a creditor, or your Chapter 13 plan payments are required to be deducted from your paycheck and paid directly to the Chapter 13 trustee by your employer.
-Not all districts require income deduction orders and, even those that do, are likely to waive the requirement if you request a waiver based on your honest concern that involving your employer would result in adverse employment actions.
+As a practical matter, in most instances, your current employer won't find out that you have filed for bankruptcy unless you owe your employer money and must list your employer as a creditor in the bankruptcy paperwork or your Chapter 13 plan payments are required to be deducted from your paycheck and paid directly to the Chapter 13 trustee.

 Enforcement and Damages